dGs-/WAPT-Documentation/source/waptserver-install/windows/change-port.rst

-* The installation of WAPT still needs ports 80 and 443 be available when installing the WAPT Server, so the first step consists of stopping the service that listens on ports 80 and / or 443 (IIS / Anti-virus).
+* The installation of WAPT still needs ports 80 and 443 be available when installing the WAPT Server, so the first step consists of stopping the service that listens on ports 80 and/or 443 (IIS / Anti-virus).

 * launch now the installation of the WAPT Server and follow the post-configuration procedure, but do not launch the WAPT console.